 Staff members should not use their personal phones/electronic devices in the classroom or in any areas where children are present.
+Staff members can keep their mobile 'phones on their person in their classrooms for emergency use only.

 School devices: